 OCD (Obsessive Compulsive Disorder)

-Obsessive Compulsive Disorder can be classified as ranging from mild to severe.
-When it becomes severe it is considered to be one of the top ten most disabling illnesses.
+Obsessive Compulsive Disorder (OCD) can range from mild to severe, and in its most extreme form, it is recognised as one of the top ten most disabling health conditions by the World Health Organisation.

 “You don’t have to learn how to control your thoughts, you just need to learn to not let them control you.”